Opel Corsa

 The Opel Corsa is a supermini car manufactured and marketed by Opel since 1982.
 The car is known as the Vauxhall Corsa in the United Kingdom.
-Under General Motors ownership of Opel before 2017, the Corsa was also marketed under various nameplates under Chevrolet, Holden and Buick brands.
+Before General Motors sold Opel and Vauxhall to PSA Group in 2017, the Corsa was also rebadged under the Chevrolet, Holden and Buick brands.

 The Corsa was once the best-selling car in the world in 1998, recording 910,839 sales.
-At that time, the Corsa assembled on four continents, marketed under five different marques and offered in five body styles.
+At that time, the Corsa was assembled on four continents, marketed under five different marques and offered in five body styles.
 By 2007, over 18 million Corsas had been sold globally.